forged-concepts/aws-cli-action/README.md

 # AWS CLI GitHub Action

-The Github action is used to run aws-cli commands, but also includes jq for parsing json files
+The Github action is used to run aws-cli commands, but also includes jq for parsing json files.
+This action also supports assuming a role

 ## Table Of Contents